ewhitaker-zhu/ZHU-Euroscope/README.md

 # Important Notes:
   This file is still in Alpha (Represented by the 1 in the Version Number) and should be treated as such.
 Additionally, known issues should either be sent to (ewhitaker@zhuartcc.org) and may be CC'd to (afe@zhuartcc.org) or a pull request can be submitted here to the main branch to send a fix.

-  Sector File updates may be published outside of the ES file.
-If this occurs, a Sector File Test should be done by the user and if an issue is found, let someone know so that it  can be priortised.
-Otherwise, the Euroscope files may not include the newest .sct2 file.
-This also applies to the alias file.
+Alias files may be updated on the ZHU Website.
 This can be updated manually under zhu/Alias/ZHU.txt Upload the new alias and rename it to ZHU.txt .

 # Plugins Used: